pustotnik/curriculum-vitae/src/alexander-magola.md

     for local needs like networking, date/time, filesystem, threading, etc.
     (C++, Linux)

-    Initiated and installed/configured Redmine as an issue tracker for use in our team.
+    Initiated and configured Redmine as an issue tracker for use in our team.
 Helped the team learn how to use it.
     (Debian Linux, Redmine, Nginx)